Vadermit/TransPAI/README.md

 Strategic aim
 --------------

 >Minning the spatial temporal characteristics of transportation data to predict the future transportation status.
-And impute possible missing entries with the real-time data collection.
+And impute possible missing entries along the real-time data collection.

 Tasks and challenges
 --------------